sean-otoole/portfolio/README.md

 #

 <img align="left" width="250" height="150" src="https://github.com/sean-otoole/portfolio/blob/main/images/aav_histology_image.jpg"> **[Comparing the spatial patterns of AAVs for O'Toole, 2023:](https://github.com/sean-otoole/aav_histology_otoole_2023)**
 In this project, I analyze the spatial expression of adeno-associated viruses (AAVs) in neocortical tissue slices.
-The images are processed using an ImageJ macro, and the final comparisons and computations are conducted using Python.
+The images are processed using an ImageJ macro, and the final comparisons and computations are conducted with Python.
 <br>
 <br>
 <br>